pierotofy/OpenSplat/README.md

 Wrote splat.ply
 ```

-The output `splat.ply` can then be dragged and dropped in one of the many [viewers](https://github.com/MrNeRF/awesome-3D-gaussian-splatting?tab=readme-ov-file#viewers) such as  https://playcanvas.com/viewer
+The output `splat.ply` can then be dragged and dropped in one of the many [viewers](https://github.com/MrNeRF/awesome-3D-gaussian-splatting?tab=readme-ov-file#viewers) such as  https://playcanvas.com/viewer.
+You can also edit/cleanup the scene using https://playcanvas.com/supersplat/editor

 To run on your own data, choose the path to an existing [nerfstudio](https://docs.nerf.studio/) project.
 The project must have sparse points included (random initialization is not supported, see https://github.com/pierotofy/OpenSplat/issues/7).
 You can generate nerfstudio projects from [COLMAP](https://github.com/colmap/colmap/) by using nerfstudio's `ns-process-data` command: https://docs.nerf.studio/quickstart/custom_dataset.html